algolia/docsearch/packages/website/docs/DocSearch-program.md

 ## Why is the email API key different in the dashboard?

-Algolia apps come with a default search API key, which also allow you to list indices, settings and search on **every** indices of your app.

-When your application is deployed, we provide a search **ONLY** API key, scoped to your production index, so you don't have to worry disclosing it in the frontend.
+Every Algolia app comes with a default "Search API Key" which can be seen in the dashboard.
+That key allow you to list indices, settings, and search on **every** index owned by your application.
+In the case of a DocSearch application, in your acceptance email we provide a search **ONLY** API key scoped to only your DocSearch index.
+If for any reason you need to recover the API key sent in the email, just connect with our [support](https://algolia.com/support) team.

 ## How do I rotate my API keys?